-In many of the workshops I’ve been facilitating based on the Happy Healthy Nonprofit: Strategies for Impact without Burnout, nonprofits are recognizing that offering some workplace flexibility to employees is not only an attractive benefit, but also can increase productivity and help prevent burnout.
+In many of the workshops I’ve been facilitating based on the Happy Healthy Nonprofit: Strategies for Impact without Burnout, nonprofits are recognizing that offering some workplace flexibility to employees is not only an attractive benefit but also can increase productivity and help prevent burnout.
 Many nonprofits allow staff to work remotely one day a week.
-Workplace flexibility creates a need for better skills in facilitating virtual meetings and hybrid meetings where some participants are in the room and others participate are using audio-only or video conferencing platform.
+Workplace flexibility creates a need for better skills in facilitating virtual meetings and hybrid meetings where some participants are in the room, and others participate are using audio-only or video conferencing platforms.

 Here are some best practices for virtual meetings to get past the pain.

 1. Co-create your team’s rules of engagement or virtual meeting norms

 Rules of meeting engagement or “meeting norms” are stated standards that refer to processes, preparation, and communication practices that can apply to any meeting.
 Virtual meetings may have some specific norms, such as:

 - We will use the technology that most accessible to everyone on our team.